Ap3ili/Ap3ili.github.io/_tabs/about.md

----
-# the default layout is 'page'
-order: 4
----

 I've spent the last 3 years working with offensive security, with a strong focus on Linux and Active Directory.
 I split my time between studying to become a red teamer and completing CTFs on HackTheBox and other known platforms.